skychatorg/skychat/README.md

 **ranks**

-- Type: `Array<{limit: number, rank: string}>`
+- Type: `Array<{limit: number, image: string}>`
 - Description: Rank definition (xp threshold and image path).
 Must be sorted by descending limit.
   - limit: XP limit to have this rank.
 The last rank definition must have `0` as the limit, otherwise new users will not have any rank.
-  - rank: Image path corresponding to the rank icon.
+  - image: Image path corresponding to the rank icon.
 Image paths should be relative to `/assets/images/`.

 **plugins**